 The CRC identifies potential GHP-based mistaken payments (that is, situations where Medicare made primary payment when it should have paid secondary to the GHP) and pursues recovery as appropriate.
 The CRC recovers these mistaken primary payments from the entity that had primary payment responsibility (typically the employer or other plan sponsor, insurer, or claims processing third party administrator (TPA)).
-The debtors for these particular MSP debts do not have formal appeal rights, but do have the opportunity to dispute the debt through the established "defense" process.
+The debtors for these particular MSP debts have the opportunity to dispute the debt through the established "defense" process.

-In FY 2016, CMS expanded the CRC's workload to include the recovery of certain conditional payments where an applicable plan (a Non-Group Health Plan (NGHP) entity, such as a Liability insurer, No-Fault insurer, or Workers' Compensation entity) had or has primary payment responsibility.
-Upon learning that the applicable plan has primary payment responsibility, the CRC identifies and initiates recovery of conditional payments that it believes the applicable plan should have paid.
+In FY 2016, CMS expanded the CRC's workload to include the recovery of certain conditional payments where an applicable plan (a Non-Group Health Plan (NGHP) entity, such as a Liability insurer, No-Fault insurer, or Workers' Compensation entity) has or had primary payment responsibility.
+Upon learning that the applicable plan has or had primary payment responsibility, the CRC identifies and initiates recovery of conditional payments that it believes the applicable plan should have paid.
 These applicable plans were granted formal administrative appeal rights for debts established on or after April 28, 2015.